mockoon/mockoon.com/content/blog/seven-years-2024-retrospective.md

 ## Contributors interviews

-During the last year, we had the opportunity to interview some of our recent contributors.
+During the last year, we had the opportunity to **interview some of our recent contributors**.
 We wanted to know more about them, their motivations, and their experience with Mockoon.
 It was also a way to put a spotlight on the people who help us make Mockoon better every day.
 All these people are volunteers and we are humbled by their dedication to the project.
 We would like to thank them once again for their hard work.

 We published these interviews on our blog, and we invite you to read them if you haven't already.